aclark4life/pelican-blog/content/review-of-aspeli-plone-4-development.rst

 The Review
 ----------

 I will now talk about each chapter briefly.
 This will be TL;DR-style, but I hope you'll get a nice idea for why this book is so great.
+Every imaginable detail for each section is covered in the book in painstaking detail by Aspeli.
 If you have any questions, please don't hesitate to ask them in the comments.

 Chapter 1: Plone in Context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~